sbrentan/sdn-on-demand-slices/README.md

 > self.mac_to_port[switch_id][slice_name][mac] = (port, queue.queue_id)

-This dictionary is populated when a packet is received by a switch and therefore we know were to redirect incoming packets to that source host.
+This dictionary is populated when a packet is received by a switch and therefore we know where to redirect incoming packets to that source host.

 If a match is found in this dictionary, then the packet is forwarded to the corresponding port and queue, otherwise:
 1. The incoming packet is checked for slices which can be applied to the packet.
 If no slice is found, the packet is dropped (and a rule is added in `DROP` priority)
-2. If among the outgoing ports there is a connection to the correct destination host, the packet is forwarded to that port and queue in `DEFAULT` priority.
+2. If among the outgoing ports there is a connection to the correct destination host, the packet is forwarded to that port and queued in `DEFAULT` priority.
 3. If one or more slices are found, the outgoing ports are determined based on the slice rules.
 Only links to switches that are part of the slice are considered for forwarding the packet.
-The priority used for this new OpenFlow rules is `FLOODING`, which is of a lower priority than the `DEFAULT` rule.
+The priority used for this new OpenFlow rule is `FLOODING`, which is of a lower priority than the `DEFAULT` rule.

 > **Note**: Matches used to determine the OpenFlow rules are based on the type of forwarding applied
 > * When forwarding in `DEFAULT` mode, the matching strategy applied is more permissive and is based on the slice rules.